Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game7_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-These clues are effective misdirections.
-'The stories follow characters who are in a thrilling race against the clock to solve a mystery' strongly points to Thriller.
-'The stories usually involve twists, turns, and suspense, keeping the reader guessing until the end' also leans heavily towards Thriller, and could even apply to Supernatural to some extent.
-They successfully avoid the core elements of Horror.
+The fake clues are highly effective at misdirecting players.
+The first clue strongly points to Fantasy, the second to Crime/Mystery, and the third to Superhero/Action, none of which are related to Horror, Supernatural, or Thriller.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices